Why Should You Exercise During Pregnancy?

-If you have never exercised regularly before, you can safely begin an exercise program during pregnancy after consulting with your health care provider.
+If you have never exercised regularly before, you can safely begin an exercise program during pregnancy after consulting with your doctor.
 Do not try a new, strenuous activity.
-Walking is considered safe to initiate when pregnant.
-The American College of Obstetrics and Gynecology recommends 30 minutes or more of moderate exercise per day on most if not all days of the week, unless you have a medical or obstetric complication.
+Walking and swimming are considered safe to begin when pregnant.
+The CDC recommends at least 30 minutes of moderate exercise per day for 5 days a week unless you have a medical or obstetric complication.

 Who Should Not Exercise?

-If you have a medical problem, such as asthma, heart disease or diabetes, exercise may not be advisable.
+If you have a medical problem, such as asthma, heart disease, or type 1 diabetes that is uncontrolled, exercise may not be advisable.
 Exercise may also be harmful if you have an obstetric condition such as:

 - Bleeding or spotting

 Avoid aerobic exercise during pregnancy if you have: